 Visual Sample Plan (VSP) is a software tool for selecting the right number and location of environmental samples so that the results of statistical tests performed on the data collected via the sampling plan have the required confidence for decision making.
 More than 4000 users from every state as well as many in other countries have registered a downloaded copy of VSP.
 Users include employees of the federal government, state and local governments, and private industry.
-Sponsors of this public domain software include the U.S. Environmental Protection Agency (EPA), U.S. Department of Energy (DOE), U.S. Department of the Defense (DOD and U.S. Department of Homeland Security (DHS).
-VSP 3.0 is a major new release of the software and incorporates many new features.
+Sponsors of this public domain software include the U.S. Environmental Protection Agency (EPA), U.S. Department of Energy (DOE), U.S. Department of the Defense (DOD), and U.S. Department of Homeland Security (DHS).

 VSP provides sample designs and sample-size equations needed by specific statistical tests appropriate for several types of environmental problems.
-Table 1.1 is a list of the sampling goals that can be addressed in VSP 3.0.
+Table 1.1 is a list of the sampling goals that can be addressed in the current version of VSP.

 Sampling Goal User's Guide Section

 Compare Average to Fixed Threshold 3.2.1

 Compare Average to Reference Average 3.2.2

 Estimate the Mean 3.2.3

 Construct Confidence Interval on Mean 3.2.4

 Compare Proportion to Fixed Threshold 3.2.5

 Compare Proportion to Reference Proportion 3.2.6

 Estimate the Proportion 3.2.7

 Locating a Hot Spot 3.2.8

 Find UXO Target Areas 3.2.9

 Assess degree of confidence in UXO presence 3.2.10

 Non-statistical sampling approach 3.2.11

 Establish boundary of contamination 3.2.12

+Sampling within Buildings 3.2.13